git-town/git-town/website/src/branch-types.md

 - Prototype branches can reduce CI pressure during the early phases of feature development.

+When you [propose](commands/propose.md) a prototype branch, it loses its prototype status since it now has an official tracking branch that other people look at.
+You can keep syncing without pushes by using the `--no-push` sync option.

 You can compress and ship prototype branches normally.

-You can park and unpark a prototype branch and it maintains its prototype status.
-When you change it to an observed or contribution branch it loses its prototype status.
+You can park and unpark a prototype branch and it will maintain its prototype status.
+When you change a prototype branch to an observed or contribution branch it loses its prototype status.